EzeBernardine/100daysofcode/css-flex/README.md

 # Display: block
 This display the element as a block element like the p tag.
-*Each element takes up the whole width*
+*Each element takes up the whole width on a seperate line*

-# Display: content
+# Display: contents
+It makes the containing container disappear
+1. *Every property that has to do with the container disappears.
+Only the children stays*
+2. *The color, border, margin, padding of the containing element disappears*
+3. *But the color and font does show up*